jared-richard-clarke/student/geometry/README.md

 I'm teaching myself computer graphics and related geometry.

+I believe language influences how people understand and solve problems, so I implemented the same library  in multiple programming languages to better understand my subject matter.

 > "Geometry(noun): the branch of mathematics concerned with the properties and relations of points,
 > lines, surfaces, solids, and higher dimensional analogs."
+>
+> [Geometry](https://en.wikipedia.org/wiki/Geometry) from *Wikipedia, The Free Encyclopedia*

 > "The process of abstraction is a powerful one...Take whole numbers, for instance.
 > Like vectors, they are abstractions.
 We could say that whole numbers are what is